-- (2) Subspecialty requirements.
-Officers who have successfully applied subspecialty expertise in a follow-on tour (Religious and Culture, Pastoral Counseling, and Ethics) should be given favorable consideration. - (3) CHC Communities of Interest.
-Officers who have been appointed to lead a CHC COI should be given favorable consideration. - (4) FMF Qualification Designator.
-All chaplains do not have the opportunity to complete an FMF tour, but if they do then favorable consideration may be given to those assigned to FMF tours who have been awarded the FMF Qualification Designator (AQD: 55F). - d.
+- d.
 Fitness Reports.
 Take special care when reviewing fitness reports written by officers of the Marine Corps, Coast Guard, Merchant Marines, or commanders in joint environments where reporting seniors may be unfamiliar with the Navy fitness reports system. - e.
-Navy Reserve Officers Recalled to Active Duty.
+Navy Reserve Officers Recalled to Active-Duty.
 The CHC Community is a mix of direct accessions and indefinite recalls.
-Navy Reserve officers who have been recalled to active duty will have fewer active-duty fitness reports than their continuous active-duty peers.
+Navy Reserve officers who have been recalled to active-duty will have fewer active-duty fitness reports than their continuous active-duty peers.
 Due consideration shall be given to the fitness reports available and the quality of performance reflected in the record.
 A recalled officer's record shall not be discounted simply because it contains fewer active-duty fitness reports than an active-duty peer's record. - f.
 Officers who have a successful track record of sustained superior performance and increasing scope of responsibilities in leadership, supervision, and/or major staff assignments indicate potential to succeed at the level of captain. - g.
-Officers who have successfully completed or have demonstrated superb performance in a complex commander tour, such as designated milestone tours, indicate potential to succeed at the level of captain.
+Officers who have successfully completed or have demonstrated superior performance in a complex commander tour, such as designated milestone tours or supervision of Religious Ministry Teams across multiple Echelons, indicate potential to succeed at the level of captain. - h.

-- Subj: ORDER CONVENING THE FY-23 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF CAPTAIN - h.
 Additional valuable achievements.
 The board shall give favorable consideration to those officers with successful tours in a joint billet or completion of JPME. - i.
-For merit reorder consideration, superior performance should be demonstrated in a captain billet; the chaplain should be fully functioning at captain level; superb performance as demonstrated in a milestone tour, a Joint billet, and/or completion of JPME (I or II); must possess impeccable professional ethics and be of the highest moral character; demonstrated team-builder; cultivates and sustains healthy relationships with senior military and civilian leadership.
+For merit reorder considerations, superior performance should be demonstrated in a captain billet; the chaplain should be fully functioning at captain level; superior performance as demonstrated in a milestone tour, a joint billet, and/or completion of JPME (I or II); must possess impeccable professional ethics and be of the highest moral character; demonstrated team-builder; cultivates and sustains healthy relationships with senior military and civilian leadership.

-10. Civil Engineer Corps (CEC) Community Considerations
+11. Civil Engineer Corps (CEC) Community Considerations